VIVALDA rear ventilated facade cladding systems: the ideal solution for the energy saving measures required today, both for old and new buildings.

 The traditional solution to keeping rainwater out of buildings has been to provide walls that are fully sealed against the weather by the use of barriers, joints and sealants.
 Unfortunately the failure of such walls due to material degradation, poor workmanship and unexpected building movements has been far too common an occurrence.
-Ventilated rainscreen cladding facades offer a solution that utilises the effects of the wind to control rainwater and prevent it entering the building.
+Ventilated rainscreen facade cladding offers a solution which utilises the natural wind airflow to control rainwater and prevent it from entering the building.

 The concept of a rainscreen cladding façade offers a relatively simple solution to the problem of keeping rainwater out of buildings and although there are several variations, the principal concepts are: